-The IAF confers a number of awards every year to individuals and groups who have distinguished themselves in space cooperation and space activities at global level; are engaged with or participate actively in the activities of the Federation.
+The IAF confers a number of awards every year to individuals and groups who have distinguished themselves in space cooperation and space activities at global level and who are engaged with or participate actively in the activities of the Federation.

 The awards are presented at the annual International Astronautical Congress.